PBA443/ANPR-FYP/README.md

 Python 3.10 is used here to implementation this project

-You can use this *requirement.txt file to install python modules
+You can use this *requirement.txt file to install required python modules

 pip install -r requirements.txt